-3.8 Diabetes self-management education and support programs may be appropriate venues for people with prediabetes to receive education and support to develop and maintain behaviors that can prevent or delay the development of type 2 diabetes.
+3.9 Diabetes self-management education and support programs may be appropriate venues for people with prediabetes to receive education and support to develop and maintain behaviors that can prevent or delay the development of type 2 diabetes.
 B

-As for those with established diabetes, the standards for diabetes self-management education and support (see Section 5 "Lifestyle Management") can also apply to people with prediabetes.
+As for those with established diabetes, the standards for diabetes selfmanagement education and support (see Section 5 "Facilitating Behavior

+Change and Well-being to Improve Health Outcomes," https://doi.org/10 .2337/dc20-S005) can also apply to people with prediabetes.
 Currently, there are significant barriers to the provision of education and support to those with prediabetes.
-However, the strategies for supporting successful behavior change and the healthy behaviors recommended for people with prediabetes are comparable to those for diabetes.
-Although reimbursement remains a barrier, studies show that providers of diabetes self-management education and support are particularly well equipped to assist people with prediabetes in developing and maintaining behaviors that can prevent or delay the development of diabetes (21,58).
+However, the strategies for supporting successful behavior change and the healthy behaviors recommended for people with prediabetes are comparable to those for people with diabetes.
+Although reimbursement remains a barrier, studies show that providers of diabetes self-management education and support are particularly well equipped to assist people with prediabetes in developing and maintaining behaviors that can prevent or delay the development of diabetes (19,63).